pyinstaller/pyinstaller/doc/source/Manual.rst

 * Make a bootloader with: ``python ./waf configure build install``.

-If this reports an error, read `Building the Bootloader`_ below, and then ask for technical help.
+If this reports an error, read `Building the Bootloader`_ below, then ask for technical help.
 It is of no use to continue the installation without a |bootloader|.
-After the |bootloader| has been created, you can run ``python setup.py install`` with administrator privilege to complete the installation.
+After the |bootloader| has been created, you can run ``python setup.py install`` with administrator privileges to complete the installation.

 Verifying the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 On all platforms, the command ``pyinstaller`` should now exist on the
 execution path.
-To verify this enter the command
+To verify this, enter the command

   ``pyinstaller --version``